-Successful completion of the programme confirms the student is capable of providing safe and effective care in a specific field of practice SCPHN role, a SCPHN public health nurse role, in a specific field of practice community nursing SPQ role or in a community nursing in health and social care SPQ role.
+Successful completion of the programme confirms the student is capable of providing safe, effective and kind care that improves health and wellbeing.
+Students will learn and be assessed in theory, simulation and practice environments and settings in a specific field of practice SCPHN role, a SCPHN public health nurse role, in a specific field of practice community nursing SPQ role or in a community nursing in health and social care SPQ role.